Audition Basics & Resources

 - Ensemble production; performs in April, with summer remount in July/August

 - KIDSTAGE Originals production; performs in March

 - Summer Independent production; performs in July

 - Village Theatre Institute and Pathway to Institute; programs run October–May

 Sign up for an audition

-Carefully read the youth audition requirements for each specific audition listing.
+Carefully read the audition requirements for each specific audition listing.
 Possible requirements include: 32 bars of one or two songs of different styles and a one-minute monologue.
 When auditioning for Institute you are highly encouraged to have additional material prepared.